Acer Nitro 5: An Honest Review

 Here’s a huge complaint.
 In PC gaming, especially FPS, RPG, and action games, gaming laptop trackpads are often disliked.
 This laptop’s trackpad is so bad you won’t want to use it for typical computing tasks.
 The trackpad has a lot of travel and is rigid, requiring strong pushing to register, which causes finger strain.
 Buttons 1 and 2, placed on the trackpad’s front left and right sides, miss more presses.
 After a day, we gave up and got a mouse.

-Price of Acer Nitro 5?
+What is the price of Acer Nitro 5?

 One of the cheapest gaming laptops is the Acer Nitro 5.
 The $749 model we examined comes with its most basic setup.
 The UK sells this combination for £335 extra.